ludreinsalvador/financial-footprint-25/README.md

 **Short-term Goals (1-3 months):**
 - Reduce snack spending by 20% through conscious consumption and meal prep
 - Track expenses daily to avoid gaps in data
-- Set weekly spending limits for discretionary categories
 - Review and recategorize "Transfer" expenses for better clarity

 **Medium-term Goals (3-6 months):**
 - Reduce overall food expenses (snacks + dining) by 25%
 - Increase GCash usage to 40% of transactions for better tracking
 - Build a comprehensive budget based on identified spending patterns
-- Identify and eliminate unnecessary subscriptions or recurring charges

 **Long-term Goals (6-12 months):**
 - Build an emergency fund equivalent to 3 months of average expenses (₱26,145)